Getting Familiar with the Terminal

 Instructions

-2. Use the ls command to see the contents of this folder.
+lscommand to see the contents of this folder. - Use the

 Hint